 Albutrix

-Albutrix is a magnesium-based ketoanalogue product that comes in tablet form.
-There are three different products available.
-Each KA is for the different stages of CKD that may benefit from ketoanalogues with a low or very-low protein diet.
+Each ketoanalogue is for the different stages of CKD that may benefit from ketoanalogues with a low or very-low protein diet.

 Lee Hull, a patient with FSGS, developed Albutrix.
 The name may sound familiar as he has written a popular book, Stopping Kidney Disease.